nicktaras/state-pilot/README.md

 ````

 This library requires stores to be made per type of state collection.
-For example, you may wish to keep track of the view state of your app along with user settings.

 ````javascript